jkerry/SimpleSlackHandler/README.md

   default['handler']['slack']['icon_emoji'] = ':rotating_light:'

   ```
-2. add the default recipe to your runlist
+2. add the default recipe to the start of your runlist